 The fundamental login flow for OIDC and SAML is as follows:

-Related: Authentication Standoff: OAuth vs SAML
+Related: OAuth vs SAML

 Both protocols attain the same end goal.
 However, the methodology used to authenticate users in terms of technology, capacity and method changes.